Cpeacocke4/Up-Dog-Studios/README.md

 #### • **Navigation Bar**
 * The navigation bar is featured on all four pages and includes links to the Logo, Home page, About page, Book page and Contact page.

-* The navigation bar is identical on all pages to assure a smooth navigation experience for the user.
+* The navigation bar is identical on all pages to ensure a smooth navigation experience for the user.

 ![Screenshot of nav bar](assets/README-images/nav-bar.png)